-1. Students will study assigned materials and complete quizzes and exams to assess understanding and comprehension.

-2. Students will complete all lab assignments as scheduled and all students are required to wear Personal Protective Equipment (PPE) in the lab.
+- 1. Students will study assigned materials and complete quizzes and exams to assess understanding and comprehension. - 2.
+Students will complete all lab assignments as scheduled and all students are required to wear Personal Protective Equipment (PPE) in the lab.

-• Methods of Instruction/Course Format/Delivery:
+Methods of Instruction/Course Format/Delivery:

-Students in traditional, hybrid and Internet classes will have access to courses via Canvas.
-Students in the traditional class will meet regularly for lectures.
+This course is offered in traditional, hybrid and Internet classes and students will have access to courses via Canvas.
+Students in the traditional class will meet regularly for lecture.
 Students in the Internet class will be required to take quizzes and exams at an approved testing facility or, they may also be administered by the instructor.
 Students in hybrid classes will have both in class and online assignments.
-Hybrid classes are required to read assigned material, take quizzes and exams as assigned by the instructor, and complete assigned homework prior to meeting for the face to face labs.
 Resources for this course, provided through Canvas, include the following Sections in Canvas....

-- Modules: Chapter study materials, self-assessment exercises, quizzes and exams - Announcements and Recent Activities List: Instructor Announcements - Inbox: Email (to communicate with instructor and classmates inside Canvas) - Grades: Student grades

-• Other sections, as assigned by the Instructor: Students in both the traditional and Internet classes should use the People feature within Canvas (includes Canvas Email) to communicate with the instructor.
+- · Modules: Chapter study materials, self-assessment exercises, quizzes and exams - Announcements and Recent Activities List: Instructor Announcements - Inbox: Email (to communicate with instructor and classmates inside Canvas) - Grades: Student grades - Other sections, as assigned by the Instructor: Students in both the traditional and Internet classes should use the People feature within Canvas (includes Canvas Email) to communicate with the instructor.
 Using Canvas Email located in the "In Box" menu, gives the student access to the instructor and other classmates without having to remember or type email addresses; the student just selects a name from the list.
 The instructor will attempt to respond to all Canvas email within 24 hours.
-For example, if a student makes an appointment with the instructor through Canvas email to take an exam, the instructor will reply to the student's Canvas email - if the instructor does not reply within the time needed, call the instructor's at his or her office.
+For example, if a student makes an appointment with the instructor through Canvas email to take an exam, the instructor will reply to the student's Canvas email if the instructor does not reply within the time needed, call the instructor's at his or her office.
 Please, always include in the subject line of the Canvas email, the student's name, course number and course section number.

-• Major Assignments / Assessments:
+Major Assignments / Assessments: